validator/validator/README.md

    [28]: http://0.0.0.0:8888
    [29]: https://validator.w3.org/nu/

+> [!NOTE]
-**Note:** If you get a `StackOverflowError` error when using the checker, try adjusting the thread stack size by providing the `-Xss` option to java:
+> If you get a `StackOverflowError` error when using the checker, try adjusting the thread stack size by providing the `-Xss` option to java:

       java -Xss512k -cp ~/vnu.jar nu.validator.servlet.Main 8888